Miss Movin' On: Background and release

 The main producer of Fifth Harmony's debut extended play, Julian Bunetta, stated on Twitter that two singles from the album would be released during June 2013.
 On June 4, 2013, Fifth Harmony tweeted that there would be an upcoming announcement related to the single and on June 7 the group announced via a Vine video that the debut single is called "Miss Movin' On".
 Fifth Harmony released a short preview of the song on Twitter.

 Composition

 "Miss Movin' On" is a power pop song that lasts for three minutes and 14 seconds.
 Its written in the key of F♯ major and is set in the time signature of 4/4 common time with a moderate tempo of 76 beats per minute.
 Songwriting and production is largely based on previous The Suspex productions, most notably Demi Lovato's "Heart Attack" which shows similar explosive chorus, huge vocals and soaring hooks.

-The song begins guitar chords Camila Cabello and Lauren Jauregui belt out the song's first verses with the chord progression of F♯–C♯–D♯m, followed by the explosive synth-backed chorus.
-Its bridge has a beat comparable to English rock band Queen's single, "We Will Rock You".
+The song begins with guitar chords, with Camila Cabello and Lauren Jauregui belting out the song's first verse with the chord progression of F♯–C♯–D♯m, followed by the explosive synth-backed chorus.
+Jauregui and Dinah Jane sing the second verse with ad-libs from Normani Kordei.
+Its bridge is sung by Jane, while its last chorus features the first appearance from Ally Brooke, alongside Kordei, Jauregui, and Jane.
+The bridge also has a beat comparable to English rock band Queen's single, "We Will Rock You".
 Lyrically, the song express a message of empowerment after the end of a relationship.